Kevin Kadish: Career

 Throughout the mid-1990s, Kadish toured the East Coast as a solo, acoustic artist, opening for Hall & Oates, Vertical Horizon, Dave Matthews Band, Jeff Beck, SR-71, Marcy Playground, Everything, and others.

 In 1998, Kadish signed a development deal with Republic Records as a solo recording artist.
-He recorded with the producer Steve Addabbo in NYC's Shelter Island Sound but no album was ever released.
+He recorded with the producer Steve Addabbo at his Shelter Island Sound recording studio in New York City but no album was ever released.